 What is script writing?

-Script writing is the process of writing stories for a variety of mediums including film, TV, video games, and commercials.
-The process of writing a novel, a poem, or essay, is entirely different than script writing.
-In order to express yourself effectively for the screen, particular formatting methods are required.
-Screenplay format is used to express the story visually.
-Script writing can be done for hire or on speculation in hopes to sell their screenplay or find an agent.
+Script writing is the process of writing stories for a variety of media, including film, TV, video games, and commercials.
+The process of writing a novel, a poem, or an essay is entirely different from script writing.
+To express yourself effectively on the screen, particular formatting methods are required.
+Screenplay format is used to express the story visually, and studying script examples can help writers understand how to apply these techniques effectively.
+This makes writing scripts both a technical craft and a creative challenge.
+Script writing can be done for hire or on speculation in hopes of selling their screenplay or finding an agent.
+Writers often begin with a rough draft and refine it into a full script that can be pitched or submitted.

 • Externalize a character's internal motivations